-It’s important to understand what goes into the process of ranking pages in a Google search.
+It’s essential to understand what goes into the process of ranking pages in a Google search.

-When you create web pages, there are several factors that are considered.
+When you create web pages, several factors are considered.
 Crawlers, called Googlebots, look for these factors to determine how to index each page of your website.
 These are some of the things the Googlebots consider:

 - SEO: Google wants to make sure all of your web pages have keywords, titles, headings, and alt text on images.

 - Website Age: The age of your site also factors into your rankings.
 Websites that are six months old or younger are considered “new,” and therefore, less trustworthy in the eyes of the Googlebots.
-The longer your website is in existence, the more authority it gains, and the more trustworthy it becomes.
+The longer your website exists, the more authority it gains and the more trustworthy it becomes.

 Ranking on Google

-Although it’s challenging, the best thing to do when it comes to SEO is to have patience.
+Although it’s challenging, the best thing to do when it comes to SEO is to be patient.
 Remember, you’re working with professionals who are well-versed in creating SEO-driven content.
 So if you trust the process, you will start to see results!